Rony-crypto/DataCamp-Spreadsheet-Courses/Data Analysis in Spreadsheets/README.md

-# Spreadsheets workbooks of DataCamp course
+# Spreadsheet Workbooks of DataCamp Course
 Spreadsheets with answers from excel DataCamp's Data Analysis in Spreadsheets course.